icon-project/goloop/doc/icon_chainscore_api.md

 *Returns:*

-* the public key or 'null' if the P-Rep does not have a public key
+* the public key or `null` if the P-Rep does not have a public key

 *Revision:* 21 ~